 Every tournament angler has felt the frustration of watching a bass follow his lure to the boat without biting it.
 These fish casually swim behind the bait, glance up toward the boat, and then slowly turn away.

 The same story fits the tournament-fishing scene.
 If the little train engine didn't believe it could pull the boxcars up the hill, it probably wouldn't.
 Likewise, the tournament angler that questions his ability to win the tournament is doomed to failure.

 Baksay says he would make two lure adjustments to catch trailing bass.
 He would either change lure color or lure size.
 Baksay would first reduce the size of his bait.
-But in the end, he would eventually catch the bass because if his first change didn't work, he would switch over to the other option.
-Within a few dozen casts, he would be casting a different size and color lure.
+But in the end, he would eventually catch the bass because if his first change didn't work, he would switch to the other option.
+He would be casting a different size and color lure within a few dozen casts.

 Baksay also alters his standard procedure to meet environmental conditions.

 Many on-the-water adjustment decisions are based on non-fishing observations.
 Water rises and drops should give you an indication of how bass will alter their feeding positions.
 Current, whether dam or wind-driven, can often push fish into different stations.
 Your fishing experiences will help you adjust your tactics to match the bass.